Bordered Heegaard Floer homology: Invariance and pairing: The strands algebra A(n,k)

 \end{lemma}

 \begin{proof} This follows directly from the definitions. \end{proof}

-On the other hand, there are two ways a term in the boundary operator can appear, depending on whether we smooth a crossing between two moving strands or between a moving strand and a horizontal strand.
-(Geometrically on the type $A$ module, these appear respectively as odd shuffle curve ends and a join curve ends, as defined in Definition~\ref{def:ends-moduli}.)
+We now describe the differential on $\Alg(n)$ in terms of Reeb chords.
+Observe that there are two ways a term in the boundary operator can appear, depending on whether we smooth a crossing between two moving strands or between a moving strand and a horizontal strand.